daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 The best dinosaur is stegosaurus.
 {% endhighlight %}

-If we had printed _everything_ to stdout, including the "Thinking..." message, the output would have looked like this, which isn't quite what we want:
+In contrast, if we had printed _everything_ to stdout, including the "Thinking..." message, the output would have looked like this, which isn't quite what we want:

 {% highlight text %}
 The best dinosaur is Thinking...